mycota/newsAgency/README.md

 The news gose through stages, from draft, pending, live, archived The news can be timed when to go live and when not to.

+There is also a hindi version of the news for hindi readers

 # Instructions:

 1. After download, just drop it in the htdocs folder.